 NS2 requires that conservation and management measures be based on the best scientific information available.
 The preferred alternatives in this document are consistent with NS2.
-The preferred alternatives consider the relevant shark status information, and the data used for the analysis in the document consists of several up-to-date data sources including logbooks, observer reports, fisher-independent surveys, Large Pelagics Survey estimates, and electronic dealer reports from the last five years.
+The preferred alternatives consider the relevant shark status information including the stock status reviews conducted when listing the species as threatened.
+The data used for the analysis in this document consists of several up-to-date data sources including logbooks, observer reports, fisher-independent surveys, Large Pelagics Survey estimates, and electronic dealer reports from the last five years.
 Taken together, this information constitutes the best scientific information available and serves as the basis for the preferred alternatives.

 NS3 requires that, to the extent practicable, an individual stock of fish be managed as a unit throughout its range and interrelated stocks of fish be managed as a unit or in close coordination.
 The preferred alternatives in this document are consistent with NS3.
-The preferred alternatives for this action are designed to comply with the 2020 BiOps' conservation recommendations for oceanic whitetip and scalloped hammerhead sharks.
+The preferred alternatives for this action are designed to comply with the relevant conservation recommendations from the 2020 BiOps for oceanic whitetip and scalloped hammerhead sharks.
 The preferred alternative for oceanic whitetip sharks prohibits all commercial and recreational retention in the entire U.S. Atlantic EEZ, including the Gulf of Mexico and Caribbean Sea, thereby applying the same management measure to the entire U.S. managed stock.
 The preferred alternative for hammerhead sharks applies only to the U.S. Caribbean EEZ in order to apply measures in U.S. waters that fall within the boundaries of the Central and Southwest Atlantic DPS of scalloped hammerhead sharks.
-The LCS hammerhead shark prohibition on retention in the U.S. Caribbean EEZ would be consistent with the 2020 BiOps' conservation recommendations for the scalloped hammerhead sharks Central and Southwest Atlantic DPS.
+The LCS hammerhead shark prohibition on retention in the U.S. Caribbean

+EEZ would be consistent with the relevant conservation recommendations from the 2020 BiOps for the scalloped hammerhead sharks Central and Southwest Atlantic DPS.

 NS4 requires that conservation and management measures do not discriminate between residents of different states.
 Furthermore, if it becomes necessary to allocate or assign fishing privileges among various U.S. fishermen, such allocation should be fair and equitable to all fishermen; be reasonably calculated to promote conservation; and should be carried out in such a manner that no particular individual, corporation, or other entity acquires an excessive share of such privileges.
 The preferred alternatives in this document are consistent with NS4.
-The preferred alternatives for this action are designed to comply with the 2020 BiOps' conservation recommendations for oceanic whitetip and scalloped hammerhead sharks.
+The preferred alternatives for this action are designed to comply with the relevant conservation recommendations from the 2020 BiOps for oceanic whitetip and scalloped hammerhead sharks.
 The preferred alternative for oceanic whitetip sharks would add the species to the prohibited shark species group and applies to permit holders across the entire U.S. Atlantic EEZ, including the Gulf of Mexico and Caribbean region.
 The preferred alternative for LCS hammerhead sharks only applies to permit holders in the U.S. Caribbean EEZ, which are the only U.S. waters within Central and Southwest Atlantic DPS for scalloped hammerhead sharks and thus where the action must be taken.
-The LCS hammerhead shark prohibition on retention in the U.S. Caribbean EEZ would be consistent with the 2020 BiOps conservation recommendation for scalloped hammerhead sharks Central and Southwest Atlantic DPS.
+The LCS hammerhead shark prohibition on retention in the U.S. Caribbean EEZ would be consistent with the relevant conservation recommendations from the 2020 BiOps for scalloped hammerhead sharks Central and Southwest Atlantic DPS.
 The preferred alternatives do not allocate or assign fishing privileges.